Top 3 Types of Inventory

-It is important to optimize the raw material inventory.
-This is because if a company keeps too much of raw material inventory in stock, it will incur higher carrying costs and there is also the undesirable possibility of the inventory getting obsolete.
-For example, in pharmaceutical or food industry, the raw materials may be perishable.
-If not used within a stipulated time limit, they can get expired and can’t be used in production.
-On the other hand, a company must have a certain minimum level of inventory at all times to cater to the production volumes, which mostly follow the trend of the market demand.
-Thus, optimization of raw material inventory is important.
+It is essential to optimize raw material inventory.
+If a company keeps too much raw material inventoryRaw Material InventoryRaw materials inventory is the cost of products in the inventory of the company which has not been used for finished products and work in progress inventory.
+Raw material inventory is part of inventory cost which is reported under current assets on the balance sheet. in stock, it will incur higher carrying costs, and there is also the undesirable possibility of the inventory getting obsolete.
+For example, the raw materials may be perishable in the pharmaceutical or food industry.
+If not used within a stipulated time limit, they can expire and can’t be used in production.
+On the other hand, a company must have a certain minimum level of inventory to cater to the production volumes, which mostly follow the trend of the market demand.
+Thus, the optimization of raw material inventory is essential.

 #2 – Work in Progress (WIP) Inventory

 Work in progress inventory can also be called semi-finished goods.
 They are the raw materials that have been taken out of the raw materials store and are now undergoing the process of their conversion into the final products.
-These are the partly processed raw materials lying on the production floor.
+So these are the partly processed raw materials lying on the production floor.
 And they have also not reached the stage where they have been converted into the final product.

 #3 – Finished Goods Inventory:

-Ford is reducing its finished goods inventory by trimming production.
-As we note above, Ford had a supply of only 78 days in February as compared to 97 days of stock in January.
+Ford is reducing its finished goods inventoryFinished Goods InventoryFinished goods inventory refers to the final products acquired from the manufacturing process or through merchandise.
+It is the end product of the company, which is ready to be sold in the market. by trimming production.
+As we noted above, Ford had a supply of only 78 days in February compared to 97 days of stock in January.

-The other type of industries is one in which the goods are manufactured on demand i.e. the order is first received and then the production starts.
-An example of such industries is the capital goods industry and the customized goods industry.
+The other type of industry is one in which the goods are manufactured on demand, i.e., the order is first received, and then the production starts.
+Examples of such industries are the capital goodsCapital GoodsCapital goods are man-made assets used in the manufacturing process of a product.
+They are used to produce the final goods that people consume daily.
+They are one of the four factors of production- the other three being natural resources, labor, and entrepreneurship. industry and the customized goods industry.
 For a company in such an industry, it is neither necessary nor advisable to keep any inventory of finished goods because their finished goods kept ready in stock might never get sold even if they have the slightest deviation from the specifications of the new orders coming from the customers.
-So they may never get a return on their investment gone in making the finished goods ready.
+So they may never get a return on their investment in making the finished goods ready.

 Other types of Inventory: